Over 100 Years of Collective Experience On Your Side.

 The application process can be quite intensive overall.
 In order to protect their interests and get through the process quickly, applicants will need a team of professionals on their side.
 When you work with a professional attorney and other cannabis legal experts, it can help ensure you meet the rigorous and stringent licensing standards established by the state and local government.
 Most applicants will require the services of an attorney, an architect, a CPA, a commercial real estate agent, and licensed contractors.

-Michigan’s Marijuana Regulatory Agency (MRA) will begin accepting applications for Adult Use Cannabis businesses on November 1, 2019.
-If you are interested in pursuing a license, contact our office for a free introductory consultation.
+Michigan’s Marijuana Regulatory Agency (MRA) began accepting applications for Adult Use Cannabis businesses on November 1, 2019.
+If you are interested in pursuing a license, contact our office for an introductory consultation.
 Please keep in mind that with the exception of the Microbusiness and the 100 plant Grower license, Michigan law requires that the business first be licensed for medical marijuana before the business can transition to recreational sales.

 - Class A – 100 plants